17 Tips On How To Write A Good Personal Statement

 This is one of the important things to do when writing your personal statement.

 Your personal statement should show why you are motivated to study the program of your choice.

 You should provide evidence to the admission officers that you know something about the program.

-For example, if you are applying for a Undergraduate degree in Electrical Engineering at the University of Edinburgh.
-Your personal statement should show what motivates you to study that program.
+For example, if you are applying for an Undergraduate degree in Electrical Engineering at the University of Edinburgh, your personal statement should show what motivates you to study that program.

 Personal Statement Tip 10: State why you are right for the school

 Your personal statement should be able to answer the following questions:

 - Will you be able to stand up to the pressures and freedoms of College life?